Introduction

 For more details, please view my resume.

-As examples of my personal drive to remain at the forefront of technology I am actively building Android-based mobile applications and working with a variety of semantic technology tools.
+As examples of my personal drive to remain at the forefront of technology I recently earned an Ethereum blockchain certification and am actively pursuing the use of cognitive-based learning approaches to improve cyber threat detection.
+I also spend time building Android-based mobile applications and working with a variety of semantic technology tools.
 My focus on obtaining a deep understanding of tools lead to my being hired by Brainbench to author their Spring 2.5 exam.
 I have also taught Spring and Hibernate courses as an instructor for Learning Tree International.
 I spend a fair amount of "free" time exploring new approaches to design, development, security and testing.
 Being able to speak from a position of experience allows me to truly benefit each client, rather than simply repeating information gleaned solely from third parties.

-I have a Bachelor of Science degree in Computer Information Systems from The College of Saint Rose in Albany, NY.
+I have a Master of Science degree in Engineering and Business from Union Graduate College and a Bachelor of Science degree in Computer Information Systems from The College of Saint Rose in Albany, NY.
 I began my college days as a Music Education major at Westminster Choir College in Princeton, NJ.

 Open Source Projects

 I maintain several open source projects.
-Some were based on my own work and others grew out of client project work and serve to both solve issues encountered during project delivery and as a way to try out libraries and techniques.
-Two of the projects, BasicQuery and FormatCheck, are hosted on SourceForge.
-A semantic technology project hosted on github, Semantic Workbench, leverages the Jena framework to support working with ontologies and SPARQL queries.
-I also have an open source Android application, a game called Sequence Hunt.
-It is available for installation in the Android Market and you can download its source from github.
+Some were based on my own work and others grew out of client project experiences and serve to both solve issues encountered during project delivery and as a way to try out libraries and techniques.
+Three of the projects have their source code hosted on GitHub.
+They are:

 Succeeding with BPM: The Zen of Automation